erizov/Professor/semester_6/lecture_35_deployment_patterns/multi_armed_bandit/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Multi Armed Bandit to solve a production problem
+10. Design a system that uses Multi Armed Bandit to tackle a production problem
 11. Create unit tests with 100% code coverage for Multi Armed Bandit
 12. Write a technical blog post explaining Multi Armed Bandit to beginners